laravel/docs/http-tests.md

 You may also specify which guard should be used to authenticate the given user by passing the guard name as the second argument to the `actingAs` method:

     $this->actingAs($user, 'web')

+> {note}: Setting the guard through the `actingAs` method will make it the default guard of the application for the duration of the test.

 <a name="debugging-responses"></a>
 ### Debugging Responses